elastic/kibana/src/plugins/data/public/public.api.md

     // (undocumented)
     SearchBar: React.ComponentType<StatefulSearchBarProps>;
 }

-// Warning: (ae-forgotten-export) The symbol "CSVOptions" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "datatableToCSV" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export function datatableToCSV({ columns, rows }: Datatable_3, { csvSeparator, quoteValues, formatFactory, raw }: Omit<CSVOptions, 'asString'>): string;

 // Warning: (ae-missing-release-tag) "DuplicateIndexPatternError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //